 damage the eye.

-Aleene's glue is generally recommended for eyelashes.
+Elmer's All Purpose Household Glue is what I recommend for eyelashes.
 It dries clear and

 NO SUPER GLUE!
 Avoid using Super Glue on dolls because it can